Marcell Ozuna Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.4 K/9, which ranks 22nd in MLB.
+- The Marlins pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Marlins' 4.11 team ERA ranks 14th among all MLB pitching staffs.
+- The Marlins' 4.56 team ERA ranks 21st across all MLB pitching staffs.

-- Marlins pitchers combine to allow 22 home runs (one per game), the 10th-fewest in baseball.
+- Marlins pitchers combine to give up 30 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Cabrera makes the start for the Marlins, his fifth of the season.
-He is 1-1 with a 4.08 ERA and 18 strikeouts through 17 2/3 innings pitched.
+- The Marlins will send Alcantara (1-2) out to make his fifth start of the season.
+He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.

-- His last appearance came on Tuesday against the San Francisco Giants, when the righty tossed six innings, surrendering two earned runs while giving up six hits.

-- The 25-year-old has put up an ERA of 4.08, with 9.2 strikeouts per nine innings, in four games this season.
-Opponents have a .231 batting average against him.
+- In his last time out -- out of the bullpen on Saturday -- the right-hander threw 2/3 innings against the Cleveland Guardians while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.